 Riverwood House will seek to provide a stable and supportive housing context that provides its participants with an approach to recovery that is empowering, accountable, and resilient.
 The goal for each participant is to help them become stable tenants that can achieve long-term housing, sobriety, and a fulfilling lifestyle through a self-directed process with the necessary supportive resources.
 While recognizing that the need for accountability and a safe environment are critical to achieving these goals, we will also seek to operate in a manner that prevents co-dependency and helps to empower its participants towards non-institutionalized living.

 Another key strength of Riverwood House will be the connection with existing supportive programming offered by Riverwood Church in the Elmwood community.
-This includes the following programming: *Food Bank *Community Drop-in *Community Gardens *Community Meals *Support Groups for Women (Domestic Violence / Wellness / Anger) *Cooking Classes
+This includes supports such as a food bank, community drop-in, share meals, cooking classes, support groups for women and men.

 Our integration with these programs will include using them as supportive services as well as providing an opportunity for participants to contribute to their local neighbourhood through volunteering.
 Riverwood will operate an intake process that will comprehensively assess the supportive requirements of each applicant to determine their suitability to this housing context and to ensure that we can adequately provide the necessary supports.
 We will establish a risk-based scale to score each applicant and utilize this to develop our application approval guidelines.

-Once the level of supportive services Riverwood House will be able to provide is determined, we will develop a balanced approach to filling our units with applicants from a spectrum on the risk-based score, ensuring that the make-up of the overall tenancy will be healthy and that our services will be adequate to support the safety and success of the community.
-We will establish a selection committee to operate the intake process in a fair and non-biased manner with a preference to referrals from developed partnerships.
+Based on the level of supportive services Riverwood House will be able to provide, we will develop a balanced approach to filling our units with applicants from a spectrum on the risk-based score, ensuring that the make-up of the overall tenancy will be healthy and that our services will be adequate to support the safety and success of the community.
+A selection committee will oversee the intake process in a fair and non-biased manner with a preference to referrals from developed partnerships.
 Each successful applicant will work with the Riverwood House staff to create a personal plan that will become the goal to which they will work towards during their participation at Riverwood House.
 It is critical that the personal plan is one that is both created and owned by the individual and that they welcome the supportive context to help them achieve this.
 This supportive context includes fellow program participants, Riverwood House staff, and the larger community surrounding the project.

 One of the key strengths of Riverwood House will be an integrated partnership with Finding Freedom.
 Finding Freedom is a recovery program which operates on the premise that drug/alcohol addiction and other harmful habits are serious problems, but they are, more accurately, symptoms of even deeper problems (Complex Trauma).
 Through both weekly support groups and a 3-phase immersive treatment program (RE-ACT), Finding Freedom seeks to address the root issues of complex trauma as the key to overcoming addiction and to experience longterm recovery.
 Finding Freedom will be a critical asset to the success of Riverwood House and we will utilize the expertise, experience, and supports of this program to become an ongoing resource for its participants